WrestleMania 32: Main event match

 At Survivor Series, Roman Reigns won a tournament for the vacant WWE World Heavyweight Championship.
-Reigns had earlier refused offers by Triple H to join The Authority, which would have automatically placed him in the tournament finals, but Reigns fought in the whole tournament and after his victory, he speared Triple H, who tried to congratulate him.
+Reigns had earlier refused offers by Triple H to join The Authority, which would have automatically placed him in the tournament final, but Reigns fought in the whole tournament and after his victory, he speared Triple H, who tried to congratulate him.
 Sheamus then cashed in his Money in the Bank contract after a Brogue Kick and won the title.
-At TLC: Tables, Ladders and Chairs, Reigns faced Sheamus in a TLC match, but lost when Alberto Del Rio and Rusev interfered.
+At TLC: Tables, Ladders and Chairs the next month, Reigns faced Sheamus in a TLC match, but lost when Alberto Del Rio and Rusev interfered.
 Post-match, Reigns attacked Sheamus, Del Rio, Rusev, and then Triple H with a chair.
 The next night on Raw, Reigns regained the title from Sheamus in a title vs. career match.
-Vince McMahon then forced Reigns to defend the title in the annual 30-man Royal Rumble match at the Royal Rumble with Reigns entering at #1.
+Vince McMahon then forced Reigns to defend the title in the annual 30-man Royal Rumble match at the Royal Rumble event with Reigns entering at #1.
 At the Royal Rumble, Triple H returned as the #30 entrant and eliminated Reigns en route to winning the WWE World Heavyweight Championship.
 At Fastlane, Reigns defeated Dean Ambrose and Brock Lesnar in a triple threat match to face Triple H for the WWE World Heavyweight Championship at WrestleMania.
 The following night on Raw, Triple H attacked Reigns during the latter's match against Sheamus and beat a bloodied Reigns and executed a Pedigree on Reigns onto the steel steps.
 However, Reigns returned on the March 14 episode of Raw and assaulted Triple H.